new23d/log4shell/software/README.md

 **NCSC-NL has published a HIGH/HIGH advisory for the Log4j vulnerability.
 Normally we would update the HIGH/HIGH advisory for vulnerable software packages, however due to the extensive amounts of expected updates we have created a list of known vulnerable software in the software directory.**

-_Note: daily releases of this software list are listed, including CSV and JSON files, in the [releases](https://github.com/NCSC-NL/log4shell/releases) overview.
-Please check the [software list parser](https://github.com/NCSC-NL/log4shell/tree/main/tools/log4shell_softwarelist) tool to generate a CSV or JSON on your own._

 ## Software overview

 [0-9](#0-9) [A](#a) [B](#b) [C](#c) [D](#d) [E](#e) [F](#f) [G](#g) [H](#h) [I](#i) [J](#j) [K](#k) [L](#l) [M](#m) [N](#n) [O](#o) [P](#p) [Q](#q) [R](#r) [S](#s) [T](#t) [U](#u) [V](#v) [W](#w) [X](#x) [Y](#y) [Z](#z)